This operation involves removing a diseased or damaged knee joint, and replacing it with an artificial joint (prosthesis).

 - Clotting disorders.

-These must first be fully investigated and treated.
-Total knee replacement is an elective procedure, and there is no excuse for exposing a patient to unnecessary risks by failing to prepare him for the surgery.
+Any such conditions must first be fully investigated and treated.
+Total knee replacement is an entirely elective procedure, and there is no excuse for exposing a patient to unnecessary risks by failing to prepare him adequately for the surgery.
 Blood loss during surgery can be substantial, and the patient may need a transfusion.

 How is it done?